 Urban Legends can be described as a repository or catalog of all things hip-hop from Universal Music.
 The site will celebrate anniversaries of some hip-hop classics, as well as provide its audience with new and inventive ways to interact with the music and its artists.
 In an interview with The Root, Torres discusses his goals for the site, as well as his own vinyl loves.

 The Root: How did the Urban Legends imprint concept come about?

-Andre Torres: I come from media, having run my own magazine and running Genius.
+Andre Torres: I come from media, having run my own magazine and running the Spotify collaboration at Genius.
 When I got this position, I was looking at how things were being marketed and how hip-hop was dominating on music streaming services, but obviously there’s no liner notes there, or some of the things I grew up with.

 I also knew younger people are now into collecting vinyl and obsessing over stuff.
 I figured it was good to start with one central location where we can bring everything together—whether it’s content, exclusive-material drops or all of our releases—and act as a hub for Universal Music Group.
 It’s urban music, going back decades.
 I think a lot of what people are listening to, catalogwise, there’s a way to tie all of that together, and Urban Legends is the perfect destination for that.

 The Root: How has the site been received so far?